Day 6: "The Eagle's Gaze" / गरुड़ की दृष्टि

 In Natarajasana today, find that still point.
 Your body may wobble.
 Your standing leg may shake.
 Your balance may come and go.
 But where are your eyes?
 Fix your Drishti, and everything else follows.

-Hold: 20-30 seconds on the left leg.
-Then slowly lower the right foot, return to Tadasana, pause for two breaths, and repeat on the other side: balance on the right foot, left leg lifts behind.
+Hold: 20-30 seconds each side.
+Slowly lower, return to Tadasana, pause for two breaths, and repeat on the other side.

-Teacher's note: Walk the room during this pose.
-Gently, quietly remind students: "Where are your eyes?
+Teacher's note: Quietly remind students: "Where are your eyes?
 Find your point.
 The pose begins and ends with the gaze."
-If a student falls out, encourage them to smile, re-establish the Drishti, and step right back in.

 ---